Glide step: Technique

-Glide step seeks to restrict all motion above the upper-body to a smooth unchanging motion in the direction of travel and to restrict all motion below the waist to that which is completely necessary.
+Glide step seeks to restrict all motion above the upper-body to a smooth, unchanging motion in the direction of travel, and to restrict all motion below the waist to that which is completely necessary.

 Before the glide step can be learned, the general posture of the body must be normalized.
 This is called "attention".
 The important aspects of attention for marching are having a tall, straight posture with hips shifted slightly back, keeping weight distributed slightly forward and off the heels, and general relaxation of all major muscles.
 A general guideline for the body's position relative to the rest of the body is the ears should be over the shoulders, the shoulders over the hips, and the hips over the ankles.
 In the "attention" position, the feet are either together and parallel to each other, or each foot is approximately 30 degrees off of parallel to each other.
-This call and response is commonly used by bands that follow George N. Parks' training examples to standardize posture: "Feet!
+A call and response is commonly used by bands that follow George N. Parks' training examples to standardize posture: "Feet!
 (Together!)
 Stomach!
 (In!)
 Chest!
 (Out!)
 Shoulders!
 (Back!)
 Elbows!
 (Frozen!)
 Chin!
 (Up!)
 Eyes!
 (With pride!)
 Eyes!
 (With pride!)"

 From attention, the next step is to learn mark time.
 This involves alternately picking up the left and right legs from their position at attention to the "check" position.
 At "check", the leg is bent slightly, the heel is approximately 1-2 inches off the ground, and the toes are in line with each other.
 Important aspects of marking time are that the hips should not shift as the legs are lifted and that the weight is kept forward on the balls of the feet.
 A common command, often called out by a drum major, usually consists of, "Mark time, mark!", followed by four beats of marking time (left, right, left, right) and then the first step with the left foot.

 The first step to moving forward is to move the leg from a "check" position to an "extended" position.
 The heel of the extended foot should be placed slightly inside of "straight ahead" so that about 1/3 of the foot is in front of the stationary foot.
 In the "extended" position, the weight has not yet shifted forward, but the leg-in-motion has been straightened forward so that the heel is on the ground and the toes are pointed in the air as high as possible.
 While the body itself should be moving smoothly along, this motion should be very snappy, emphasizing that the toes are stuck in the air so that the bottom of the extended foot is exposed.
 A common instruction is to "dig in with the heel", which emphasizes starting the step as far back on the heel as possible.
 This, in turn, should lead to higher toe lift.